 You can read more on the Altar of Rites, Seals and Legendary Potion Powers in our dedicated Altar of Rites Mechanics guide.

 In the Core section, max out Movement Speed to the 25% cap.
 Normally this is done by dumping the first 50 Core Paragon points into Movement Speed, but if your boots have an imperfect roll with Movement Speed as a stat that you cannot replace, adjust the necessary point investment accordingly by simply subtracting your roll from the 25% max.
 Then, maximize Essence due to the interaction with Reilena's Shadowhook.
 After that, dump as much as you comfortably can into Intelligence, but feel free to invest into Vitality if you feel yourself lacking in toughness.

-In the Offense section, max out Cooldown Reduction, Crit Damage and Attack Speed; spend points in Crit Chance last (it doesn't hinder, but it doesn't help the build much either due to Brittle Touch).
+In the Offense section, max out Cooldown Reduction, Crit Damage and Attack Speed; spend points in Crit Chance last (it does not hinder, but it does not help the build much either due to Brittle Touch).
 In Defense, prioritize Armor, then Life %, then All Resistance, and finish off with Life Regeneration.
-In Utility, build up Area Damage and Life on Hit first, then finish off with Resource Cost Reduction and Gold Find.
+In Utility, build up Area Damage and Life on Hit first, then finish off with Resource Cost Reduction and Globe Radius.

 Bane of the Trapped is a potent source of additional damage, as it is its own multiplier in your total damage calculation.
 You will be proccing this gem consistently with a combination of the Frozen Lands stun and the strong Decrepify slow.

 Molten Wildebeest's Gizzard is a Life Regeneration-specific legendary gem that almost single-handedly takes care of the lacking sustain in this build.